greenelab/deep-review/manuscript.md

 Several technological solutions have been proposed in this direction, allowing access to sensitive data satisfying privacy and legal concerns.
-Software like DataShield [@SfxIiPJ1] and ViPAR [@1D6b3tMu9], although not EHR-specific, allows querying and combining of datasets and calculation of summary statistics across remote sites by "taking the analysis to the data".
+Software like DataShield [@SfxIiPJ1] and ViPAR [@1D6b3tMu9], although not EHR-specific, allow querying and combining of datasets and calculation of summary statistics across remote sites by "taking the analysis to the data".
 The computation is carried out at the remote site.
 Conversely, the EH4CR project [@13filvWwr] allows analysis of private data by use of an inter-mediation layer that interprets remote queries across internal formats and datastores and returns the results in a de-identified standard form, thus giving real-time consistent but secure access.
 Continuous Analysis [@Qh7xTLwz] can allow reproducible computing on private data.
 Using such techniques, intermediate results can be automatically tracked